 Sec.
 6172.
 In Fiscal Year 2022, the Department of Energy and the Environment shall award grants, on a competitive basis, in an amount not to exceed $50,000 for each grant and $150,000 for all grants awarded under this section, to community-based groups working to remove trash and invasive species, maintain trails, and engage residents in the District’s parklands.

 Sec.
 6173.
-In Fiscal Year 2022, the District Department of Transportation shall award a grant in an amount not to exceed $200,000 for a local airport authority to study aircraft operations and noise at Ronald Reagan Washington National Airport, and its impact on the quality of life of residents along the Potomac River.
+In Fiscal Year 2022, the District Department of Transportation shall award:

+(a) A grant in an amount not to exceed $200,000 for a local airport authority to study aircraft operations and noise at Ronald Reagan Washington National Airport, and its impact on the quality of life of residents along the Potomac River.

+(b)(1) A grant of not less than $250,000 to a regional transportation system supporting efforts to establish M-495 Commuter Fast Ferry Service on the Occoquan, Potomac, and Anacostia River system.

+(2) A grant awarded pursuant to this subsection shall be in addition to any other grant awarded by DDOT for fast ferry service.

+SUBTITLE S. RESIDENTIAL PARKING STUDY

+Sec.
+6181.
+Short title.

+This subtitle may be cited as the “Residential Parking Study Act of 2021”.

+Sec.
+6182.
+Residential Parking Study.

+(a) Commencing no later than January 1, 2022, the District Department of Transportation (“DDOT”) shall conduct a study of innovative parking practices on residential streets, including residential streets near major commercial centers.

+(b) The study shall include an evaluation of the feasibility and cost of:

+(1) Reducing the size of residential parking permit (“RPP”) zones to the Advisory Neighborhood Commission boundaries; and

+(2) Combining RPP zones with pay-by-phone parking zones.

+(c) DDOT shall engage with Advisory Neighborhood Commissioners, Business Improvement Districts, and other affected stakeholders during the course of the study.

+(d) The study results shall be provided to the Council no later than September 30, 2022.

 TITLE VII.
 FINANCE AND REVENUE

 SUBTITLE A. UNCLAIMED PROPERTY